jahredhope/tutorial-rock-paper-scissors/2-Drawing.md

 [Chapter Four - Next Steps](./4-Next-Steps.md)

-# Chapter 2 - Drawing
+# Chapter Two - Drawing

 In this chapter you'll ensure each piece is drawn on screen.
 Pieces won't be moving yet, but at-least you can see them.